ENDING Project

 Fighting early school dropout resulting from the misuse of ICT

 School dropout is one of the main problems facing the education system in most European countries.
-Among the factors that currently have the greatest impact on early school leaving are those related to the misuse of new technologies and the risks associated with exposure to the digital environment.
+Among the factors that currently have the greatest impact on early school leaving are those related to addiction to digital devices and the risks associated with exposure to the virtual environment.
 This is a problem that affects society as a whole, but, as in many other aspects, it is families with fewer resources or at risk of social exclusion who are most exposed to the risk of school dropout and, therefore, of limiting the opportunities provided by education.

-With the goal of designing a method that manages to reduce school dropout rates, in 2021, under the acronym ENDING, five European institutions set up the project ICT & Early School Leaving.
-Developing a New Methodology to Empower Children in Digital WellbeIng and Critical ThiNkinG.
+With the goal of designing a method to reduce school dropout rates, Fundación MAPFRE, together with four other European institutions (the national police force and PantallasAmigas, in Spain; Stiftung Digitale Chancen in Germany; and Instituto Politécnico de Porto, in Portugal), launched the ENDING project (ICT & Early School Leaving.
+Developing a New Methodology to Empower Children in Digital WellbeIng and Critical ThiNkinG).

-The first, the Teachers’ Guide, includes five aspects that directly affect the teacher’s position when faced with the problems that the misuse of new technologies can pose for the personal and academic life of young people.
+The Teachers’ Guide includes five aspects that directly affect the teacher’s position when faced with the problems that the misuse of online digital technologies can pose for the personal and academic life of young people.
 These aspects are: physical and mental health, safety, cyberbullying and critical thinking.
-A fifth thematic module has been added to explain the importance of the UN Convention on the Rights of the Child, which has recently been updated to include the rights of children and how to protect their lives in the digital environment.
+A fifth thematic module has been added to explain the importance of the UN Convention on the Rights of the Child, which has recently been updated to include the rights and obligations of children and how to protect them in the digital environment.

-These same thematic areas make up the Guide for Families, which aims to provide parents with information and advice on how to detect possible problems arising from the excessive use of digital devices by children, as well as the risks associated with their exposure to the Internet and social networks.
+These same thematic areas make up the Guide for Families, which aims to provide parents with information and advice on how to detect possible problems arising from the excessive use of digital devices by children, as well as the risks associated with their exposure to the Internet and social media, as stated in the introduction to the chapter dedicated to Internet security.

 Erasmus +